Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              the duration of the sample  MUST be the duration upto the next metadata sample.
              If the duration of a DashEventMessageBox is unknown, the metadata sample MAY have a duration of zero.
 Once the duration becomes known, it SHALL be updated in the track file to the correct non zero duration value.
-This is only allowed for the last available sample in a timed metadata track.
+This behavior is only allowed for the last available sample in a timed metadata track.

         9g.
-In the case of 9, the schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data embedded in the message data field.
-This enables carriage of multiple metadata schemes.
+In the case of 9, the schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data carried in the message data field.
+This enables carriage of multiple metadata schemes in a track.

         9h.
 In the case of 9, For SCTE-35 ingest the schemeIdURI in the DASHEventMessageBox MUST be urn:scte:scte35:2013:bin  as defined